TommyC81/TPF2-LineManager/README.md

 ## Quick tips for best results

 * Only use one type of vehicle per line (this makes addition of new vehicles more predictable).
+* If you need to update/upgrade vehicle type on a line, replace all vehicles at the same time (see above related item).
-* Using smaller vehicles sizes (less capacity per vehicle) allows better fine-tuning of line capacity in accordance with demand.
+* Where appropriate, using a smaller vehicle size (less capacity per vehicle) allows better automatic fine-tuning of the line capacity.

 ## What the mod does